home films tv stage biog best scene shop news discussion download interviews more all the sites русский

 The film is black and white and has all of Ken Russell's eye for imagery.
 The editing and pace, and the good non-professional acting, are similar to Dick Lester's Beatles work.
 The film was scripted as a light comedy, and the set jokes don't work, but this gives the film a charm, as two innocents share the events that unfurl around them.

-John Baxter in An Appalling Talent makes comparisons with Jean Vigo and Jacques Tati.
+John Baxter in An Appalling Talent (1973, chapter 2) makes comparisons with Jean Vigo and Jacques Tati.
 Also on the commercial lack of success says "French Dressing might have gained a moderate success had the producers given it adequate distribution.
 Instead it is bundled out largely without promotion, cut to an hour for double-billing in countries like Australia, and in the USA never released at all.
 Russell rashly attends the London critics' screen to answer questions- none are asked..."

 People

-James Booth (right) and Roy Kinnear, television actors, star.
 Alita Naughton is the newcomer.
 Later she appears in Ken Russell's Isadora Duncan television film.
 Ken met Alita when filming the documentary Watch the Birdie about photographer David Hurn, as she was then Hurn´s girlfriend.
 Bryan Pringle, playing the mayor, also appears in The Boyfriend, and Sandor Elés would later appear in Isadora.

 French Dresing